Clarence Pier

+A 1871 view of Clarence Pier (left) and the Assembly Rooms (right).

 Historic photochrome of the beach and Clarence Pier.

 Clarence Pier is an amusement pier in Portsmouth, Hampshire.
 It is located next to Southsea Hoverport.
 Unlike most seaside piers in the UK, the pier does not extend very far out to sea and instead goes along the coast.

 History

 The pier was originally constructed and opened in 1861 by the Prince and Princess of Wales.
 It boasted a regular ferry service to the Isle of Wight.
+In 1874, the pier's management attempted to close public access to the beach between the pier and the Hot Walls in Old Portsmouth.
+This led to four days of rioting which became known as the Battle of Southsea.

 It was damaged by air raids during World War II, along with the associated Southsea Baths and Assembly rooms.

 The pier's decking and landing stages were reconstructed in concrete in 1953–54.
 The work was carried out by Jno Croad Ltd of Portsmouth to the designs of L. G. Mouchel & Partners Ltd of London.
 The Lady Mayoress of Portsmouth, Mrs. Frank Miles, drove the first pile on the beach on 10 June 1953 and the pier reopened to the public in June 1954.

 Temporary kiosks were initially used on the pier until permanent construction work was carried out.
 The new main building was built between 1959 and 1961 to the designs of the local architects A. E. Cogswell & Sons, R. Lewis Reynish and P. G. Beresford.
 The contractor, John Hunt Ltd of Gosport, undertook the work for £180,000, with a further £20,000 spent on furnishing and equipment.
 It was opened on 1 June 1961 by the Lord Mayor of Portsmouth, Ralph Bonner Pink.
 The new building provided a restaurant, bars, kiosks and ballroom, as well as a 60 feet high observation tower.